Whether it’s just an overnight stay or a longer holiday, you may be worried about disrupting their routine, especially when it comes to sleeping.

 - Entertain your baby by walking up and down, watching the in-flight movie and playing with a few toys.
 You don’t have to take the whole toy box, just a couple of things that will help distract and amuse them.

-When you’re on vacation, you may find it less stressful if you can be a bit flexible with baby’s bedtime.
+When you’re on holiday, you may find it less stressful if you can be a bit flexible with baby’s bedtime.
 They may sleep more during the day, especially if you’re outdoors and they’re in their pram or being carried around.
 So, if they want to stay up and have dinner, then that’s okay.

 When you do put them to bed for the night, try to make the experience as familiar as it would be at home.
 You might not be able to bath your little one every night before bed, but you can give them similar bed time cues as you wash them, clean their teeth and settle them down.
 Sing the same lullabies, read the same night time story and use the same comforter or sleep bag.